#MeToo: Court asks if there is chance of settlement between Akbar, Ramani in defamation complaint | Law-Order

 A Delhi court on Saturday asked former Union minister M J Akbar and journalist Priya Ramani whether there was a chance of settlement between them in a criminal defamation complaint filed by him against her.
 Akbar had filed the complaint against Ramani for allegedly defaming him by accusing him of sexual misconduct around 20 years ago when he was a journalist.

-The court has asked both the parties to respond on the point of settlement and get back on November 24, the next to date of hearing.
-PTI UK AAR AAR.
+The counsel for Ramani, advocate Bhavook Chauhan, said there was less chance of any settlement since the facts of the case were peculiar.
+The court asked both the parties to respond on the point of settlement and get back on November 24, the next date of hearing.

+The previous judge, ACMM Vishal Pahuja, had started hearing the final arguments in the case on February 7 this year.
+Akbar had filed the criminal defamation complaint against Ramani in October 15, 2018.
+He resigned as Union minister on October 17, 2018.

+Akbar had earlier told the court that Ramani had defamed him by calling him adjectives such as 'media's biggest predator' that harmed his reputation.
+He has denied all the allegations of sexual harassment by women who came forward during #MeToo campaign against him.

 - READ MORE ON: